-You will be attending and graduating from a Yoga Alliance Registered Yoga School.
+- Graduate from a Yoga Alliance Registered Yoga School

-Yoga Alliance is a globally-recognized symbol of standards-based knowledge in the field of yoga.
-Registered yoga teachers represent professionalism.
+- Yoga Alliance is a globally-recognized symbol of standards-based knowledge in the field of yoga

-You will receive knowledgeable instruction and training focusing on competent, safe instruction and rigorous standards.
+- Knowledgeable instruction and training focusing on competent, safe instruction and rigorous standards

-You will benefit from being in a small group where individualized attention is the key to learning.
+- Small group where individualized attention is the key to learning

-You will learn how to share Yoga safely with folks of all ages and abilities.
+- Learn how to share Yoga safely with folks of all ages and abilities

-We’ve been training Yoga teachers since 2006 and we adhere to a higher standard.
+- We’ve been training Yoga teachers since 2006

 Who Teaches Our 200 hour Teacher Training Program?